 Each year more than 2,200 students and 200 educators visit Kidsbridge, learning strategies to better deal with the challenging character education and diversity appreciation issues facing today’s youth.
 Social-emotional learning (SEL) is a main focus of Kidsbridge programs, as are providing youth with strategies to combat bullying and activities focusing on diversity appreciation and respect.

 The Center includes components of the exhibit “Face to Face: Dealing with Prejudice and Discrimination,” created by the Chicago Children’s Museum and purchased by Kidsbridge in 2006.
 In an open and interactive environment (also known as a learning lab), trained Kidsbridge staff, TCNJ college students and professors, retired educators and other adult volunteers meaningfully interact with visiting elementary and middle school students and educators.
-Kidsbridge also has anti-bullying/anti-teasing programs for children in preschool, Kindergarten, first and second grades.
+Kidsbridge also offers an early childhood education anti-bullying/anti-teasing program for children in preschool, Kindergarten and first grades (mobile to their schools).
 New in 2016 is our Mobile Outreach program for third through sixth grades.
-This option enables students to receive our ‘evidence-based’ program in the comfort of their own classrooms.
-Visit the Educators’ Portal for more information about our programs.
+This option enables students to participate in our UPstander Experience in the comfort of their own classrooms.
+Visit the Educators’ Portal on our website for more information about our ‘evidence-based’ and developmentally-appropriate programs.

-To date, more than 19,000 youth and educators have been educated in the Tolerance Center.
+To date, more than 21,000 youth and educators have been educated by Kidsbridge.